communitiesuk/funding-service-design-assessment-store/README.md

 ## Unit & Accessibility Testing

 1. Ensure you have a local postgres instance setup and running with a user `postgres` created.
-2. Ensure that you have set a DATABASE_URL environment varaible.
+2. Ensure that you have set a DATABASE_URL environment variable.
 3. Install `requirements-dev.txt`
 4. Activate your virtual env: `source .venv/bin/activate`
 5. Run pytest